bitkeyhash/TERMUX-HBCTOOL/README.md

 If you Have Some Experience with  hbctool and how to modify logic of function You Very Welcome.

+If You need a Tuto for Decompile apk on Android, Reverse engineering and bypass function into React Native apk ;
+i will show you my easy method on Android 😉😉😉

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Happy Guy ☺️☺️☺️

 its my first script bash. i am very happy it work. if you need anything send a issues. my script work on my Android Version 13 with Normal no root termux .